 I knew this was gold, but I needed to figure out how to get these stories in front of Decision Validators.
 It took a boat load of manual effort, but I carved up audios from my conversations into mini-stories and put them on a webpage.
 I gave the link to a few sales reps who had buyers stall or bail with the “why do we need you?” excuse.

 The reaction was incredible.
 One guy told me that “This is the best thing I’ve ever gotten from marketing at any company I’ve worked at.”

 This told me I might be onto something, so I tried it again for another persona.
 And the result was the same.
 So I decided to create a Customer Voice Program and made it my number one initiative to drive revenue growth.

 But it wasn’t as easy as it sounds.
 When I described my plan for the Customer Voice Program to my colleagues, I got pushback.
-One person said, “we already have more than enough testimonial quotes,” and another asked “why don’w we just write some case studies?”
+One person said, “all we need are testimonial quotes,” and another claimed “our clients would never want to talk about how they use Forrester”.

 We now live and work in a trust economy.
 I’ve always known that earning someone’s business means first earning their trust.
 Which is harder to do than ever, because as I said earlier, “Customers trust their peers and colleagues much more than they trust your marketing and sales messages.”

 I believe that capturing and unleashing the customer voice is the most important thing B2B firms can do to grow their companies.
 And it is the last bastion of competitive differentiation.
 Competitors can copy your product features, clone your service offerings, and steal your employees, but they can’t tell YOUR customer stories.

 It is from this experience, designing a Customer Voice Program, that I proved that nearly every question, fear or doubt (QFD) that your customers encounter, at every stage of their lifecycle, is best addressed by your best customers, telling their stories, in their own voice.